mulle-concurrent/mulle-concurrent/dox/HASHTABLE.md

 the destination *before* it can validate that the value is still live, and that ordering is what allows a successful `remove` to be silently undone.

-hashmap2 puts the migration state in the **hash** word instead, so freezing marks a slot without erasing it.
+hashtable puts the migration state in the **hash** word instead, so freezing marks a slot without erasing it.
 Single-word CAS only, no double-width CAS, no allocation, no tombstones.